 If you purchased a multi-trip policy, we may refund your premium, provided you have not already travelled on the policy, do not have any further trips planned, and you have not made, or intend to make a claim on the policy.

-Boots UK Limited is an Appointed Representative of Travel Insurance Facilities Plc, which is authorised and regulated by the Financial Conduct Authority FRN306537.
+Boots Travel Insurance is administered by tifgroup. tifgroup is a trading name of Travel Insurance Facilities plc which is authorised and regulated by the Financial Conduct Authority FRN306537.
 Registered Office: 1 Tower View, Kings Hill, West Malling, ME19 4UY.
-Company Registration: 3220410. (c) Travel Insurance Facilities Plc; All rights reserved.
+Company Registration: 3220410.